mksondej/mattermost-file-list/README.md

 # Mattermost File List

-Adds a paged and searchable file list to each channel.
+Adds a paged, searchable and sortable file list to each channel.
 The list is opened through a button in the top panel.
-Through the list you can obtain public or normal links to the files, open or delete them.
+Through the list you can obtain public or normal links to the files, open and delete entire posts.

 Preview: